vifino/Echelon/README.md

 Requirements:

-Node.JS and the irc Module.
+Node.JS and the IRC Module.